mpdf/mpdf.github.io/css-stylesheets/default-stylesheet.md

 modification_time: 2015-08-05T11:59:57+00:00
 ---

-<p>mPDF uses a default "stylesheet" for default settings of style and layout; this is in <span class="filename">config.php</span> as a variable <span class="parameter">$defaultCSS</span>.</p>
+mPDF uses a default "stylesheet" for default settings of style and layout; this is in <span class="filename">config.php</span> as a variable <span class="parameter">$defaultCSS</span>.

-<p>mPDF ( &gt;= 2.2) will load an optional file <span class="filename">mpdf.css</span> (located in the same directory as <span class="filename">mpdf.php</span>) which can be edited to change your default styles for PDF files.</p>
+mPDF ( &gt;= 2.2) will load an optional file <span class="filename">mpdf.css</span> (located in the same directory as <span class="filename">mpdf.php</span>) which can be edited to change your default styles for PDF files.

-<p class="manual_block"><b>mPDF &gt;= 6.0</b> A new mpdf.css file includes defaults for Lists top/bottom margins, and also examples for Indexes and ToCs.
+<b>mPDF &gt;= 6.0</b> A new mpdf.css file includes defaults for Lists top/bottom margins, and also examples for Indexes and ToCs.
 This now acts like a normal CSS file, including cascading selectors i.e. not just main tags.
 This is always read (if present), so acts as a secondary default CSS, but one which allows selectors.
 Styles added to this act like a user stylesheet when considering precedence e.g. cellSpacing and border-spacing.
-(The following text describes behaviour prior to mPDF v6.0)</p>
+(The following text describes behaviour prior to mPDF v6.0)

-<p>The file should be a valid CSS stylesheet, but will only support changing properties at element level i.e. P, DIV, TABLE, TD and not P.classname.</p>
+The file should be a valid CSS stylesheet, but will only support changing properties at element level i.e. P, DIV, TABLE, TD and not P.classname.

-<p>The mpdf.css file supplied is inactive as it has all the entries commented out by /* ... */</p>
+The mpdf.css file supplied is inactive as it has all the entries commented out by /* ... */

-<p>The following values will restore behaviour of pre-4.2 versions to 4.2:</p>
+The following values will restore behaviour of pre-4.2 versions to 4.2:

 {% highlight php %}